diescake/igata/README.md

 [![CircleCI](https://circleci.com/gh/diescake/igata.svg?style=svg)](https://circleci.com/gh/diescake/igata)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&identifier=165770216)](https://dependabot.com)

-`igata(鋳型)` is my boilerplate for Web Frontend. `鋳型` in Japanese means a boilerplate or casting mold.
+`igata(鋳型)` is my boilerplate for Web Frontend.
+I and my reliable dependabot will continue to maintain it's freshness so far.
+Then, `鋳型` is a Japanese keyword and that means a boilerplate or casting mold.

 ## Technology keywords